 The exhibition takes its title from a book by political theorist Jane Bennett, who considers how we are embedded in a web of mutual affect that doesn’t distinguish between living and nonliving, human and nonhuman.
 Research undertaken by the artists include workshops with local young people, inviting them to experience Sailortown through the eyes of non-human animals.

-This exhibition is made possible thanks to the support of the NI Science Festival, Sailortown Regeneration Group, Clanmil Housing Association and The National Lottery Awards for All Northern Ireland.
+Vibrant Matter is made possible thanks to the support of the NI Science Festival, Sailortown Regeneration Group, Clanmil Housing Association and The National Lottery Awards for All Northern Ireland.
 Vibrant Matter is part of Household’s public programme Flesh and Stone, which is generously supported by the Paul Hamlyn Foundation.